blueCycle/aws-Inferentia-poc/README.md

 ```

-## 10. Llama2 13B Pod Deployment
+## 10. Pod Deployment - Llama2 13B with 4K context and TP=8 and Batch=24

 For this test we will request 8 Neuron cores per pod and set the server batch size to 24 for 4K context window.

 In this configuration we can run up to 3 pods simultaneously on an inf2.48xl instance.

+The config uses the **NousResearch/Llama-2-13b-chat-hf** model from Huggingface

 Build the pod deployment file.
 ```